Samantha compared getting into Habitat for Humanity Greater Orlando & Osceola County’s roof repair program to winning the lottery.

 “It’s very much a relief,” Samantha said.
 “It’s something I don’t have to worry about for many, many, many years to come.”

-The re-roofing program, which is funded by Orange County Government and the City of Orlando, helps local homeowners get critical roof repairs and replacements.
+The re-roofing program, which is funded by Orange County Government, helps local homeowners get critical roof repairs and replacements.
 For most of these homeowners, this program is one of their only options to having a safe, stable roof over their heads.

 Samantha and her 15-year-old son, Devon, have lived in their home since 2014.